A step by step guide on how-to pick the right paint color!

 You may look at this fabric and see a dark gray, or tan, or even the deeper shades of blue or teal.

 Whatever color YOU see IS the dominate color.

-There is no right or wrong answer to the color you see – UNLESS you are color blind LOL.
+There is no right or wrong answer to the color that is dominate in your eyes – UNLESS you are color blind LOL.